gemrb/gemrb.github.io/GUIScript/functions/Table_FindValue.md

 **Metaclass Prototype:** FindValue (ColumnIndex, Value[, StartRow])

 **Description:** Returns the first row index of a field value in a 2DA Table.
-If StartRowis omitted, the search starts from the beginning.
+If StartRow is omitted, the search starts from the beginning.

 **Parameters:**
   * TableIndex - integer, returned by a previous LoadTable command.